Green Line (CTA): Incidents

 On February 4, 1977, an accident occurred on the sharp left-hand curve at Wabash/Lake.
 Two trains were involved, one was the Ravenswood Line with the second being the Lake-Dan Ryan Line.
 The Ravenswood train was stopped waiting for the clearance to proceed.
 The motorman of the Lake-Dan Ryan train failed to see the signals warning him of a stopped train.
 What occurred was a rear-end collision, the initial collision was only minor.
 However the motorman continued to apply power forward; which led to three cars being pushed off the elevated tracks to the street below.
 The fourth car was dangling while still attached to the other four cars on the track.
 Eleven deaths were reported with more than 180 injuries.

 On May 28, 2008, a derailment was reported, with approximately 24 injuries.
 Two train cars on the four-car train appeared to be derailed, with the leading car abutting the one behind it at an angle of approximately 150 degrees.
 The train cars were separated at a switching point near 59th Street.

 On August 5, 2015, a derailment was reported near 63rd and Calumet in Chicago's Washington Park neighborhood.
 The train derailed around 2:40 p.m., the third of the four-car train was the one to derail.
 No one was injured, firefighters had to help over 80 passengers off the train; two of which were in wheelchairs.
 Service was suspended between the Cottage Grove and Garfield stops.
 Service was back to normal in the affected stops around 7:15 p.m.

 On June 6, 2019, a Green Line train derailed near the 47th station, injuring seven people.

+On February 10, 2025, a Green Line train derailed at 63rd Street and Normal Boulevard on the elevated tracks near Halsted.
+The train derailed at around 2:40am, trapping 15 passengers, and only 3 people suffered minor injuries.
+Service was suspended between Garfield and 63rd/Ashland.
+Service on the Ashland branch was restored on February 12, 2025.